Ricky Barnes

 Richard Kyle Barnes (born February 6, 1981) is an American professional golfer who currently plays on the PGA Tour.

-Early years and amateur career
+Early life and amateur career

 Barnes was born in Stockton, California.
+His father, Bruce Barnes, was a punter who played with the New England Patriots of the National Football League.

-He played college golf at the University of Arizona from 2000 to 2003.
+Barnes played college golf at the University of Arizona from 2000 to 2003.
 During that time he was named the Pac-10 Freshman of the Year in 2000, Pac-10 Co-Player of the Year in 2001, second-team All-American in 2000 and 2001 and first-team All-American in 2003.

-In 2002, he won the 102nd U.S. Amateur, defeating Hunter Mahan 2 & 1 in the final.
+In 2002, Barnes won the 102nd U.S. Amateur, defeating Hunter Mahan 2 & 1 in the final.
 Barnes and Mahan would share the 2003 Ben Hogan Award and would lead the United States to victory at the 2002 Eisenhower Trophy.
 In 2003 he was the low amateur at The Masters, where he finished 21st after outscoring his playing partner, Tiger Woods, by seven shots in the opening round.